 5 – look around and if possible say out loud 5 things you can see

-3 – three things you can touch.
+4 – Reach out for four things you can touch.
 Touch them and name them.

 2 – things you can smell.
 Reach for something to smell and name it.